 Glance At The Trends Within Grey Nomad Population

-In the 2012 census report, ABS reported that 2,466 people could be classified under grey nomads.
-Since then, the numbers have been rising steadily.
+Over the years, grey nomad adventurer numbers have been rising steadily.
 It’s difficult to provide accurate statistics since most grey nomads do not check into formal accommodations and their numbers keep varying with the season.
 But experienced professionals in the travel and tourism industry attest that the numbers have doubled in the last three years.

 These projections are backed by the numbers in the camping stays and vehicle registration data.
 In the year 2019, almost 43% of the total camping stays all over Australia were booked by the grey nomads.
 According to the Caravan Industry Association of Australia, registrations for caravans have hiked by 30%, and that of campervans have risen 20% since 2011.
 This surge was further confirmed by the NRMA, which experienced growth in bookings by one-third in the same period.